-Traditionally it was done with a long bamboo rod – nowadays it’s mostly done with a metal rod sharpened to a point.
-It’s usually faster to make and quicker to heal than normal tattoos – although many have said it is much more painful.
-You can decide what design you want, or ask the Monk what design fits best with what you wish for – family protection, financial success, etc.
+Traditionally, the tattoo was carried out with a long bamboo rod, but nowadays it’s mostly done with a metal rod sharpened to a point.
+It’s usually faster to make and quicker to heal than normal tattoos — although many have said it is much more painful.
+You can decide what design you want, or ask the Monk what design fits best with what you wish for — family protection, financial success, etc.

 A Popular Thai Tradition

-It has become increasingly popular with Thais and foreigners alike, and the fact that Angelina Jolie had many done in 2016 really boosted its popularity in the West.
+Sak Yant tattoos have become increasingly popular with Thais and foreigners alike, and the fact that Angelina Jolie had many done in 2016 really boosted its popularity in the West.
 Important to remark is that as monks are not supposed to touch the opposite sex, women can have a harder time to find a monk willing to tattoo them.
-It can be easier to get one done from an Ajarn (a master who sometimes is an ex-monk).
+It can be easier to get one done from an Ajarn, that is, a master who sometimes is an ex-monk.

-Although it’s a Southeast Asian tradition that still can be found in other countries, Thailand is the center of this traditional knowledge and where it’s most popular and present.
-That being said, in the past years the offering of Thai Tattoo courses has been growing – as the offering for many other Thai Healing Arts courses.
-In these courses you can learn the hand poked tattooing techniques, be it with the traditional bamboo stick or metal rod, but surely to learn the magical and spiritual aspect of it is something else entirely.
+Although it’s a Southeast Asian tradition that still can be found in other countries, Thailand is the center of this traditional knowledge, a country where it’s most popular and present.
+That being said, in the past years the offerings of Thai Tattoo courses have been growing — as the number of many other Thai Healing Arts courses.
+In these courses you can learn the hand poked tattooing techniques, be it with the traditional bamboo stick or metal rod, but to learn the magical and spiritual aspect of it is something else entirely.

 Of course, as with any tradition, there have been many changes throughout the centuries, with different lineages and unique designs with endless meanings and purposes, created by specific masters.
 The Thai people are very superstitious and spiritual, so if you are really interested in getting a Sak Yant in Thailand, do your research before you go, ask for help from a Thai friend or tourist agency, and most of all be respectful.